gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 ### Let's use KVM to fast forward to the ROI

-Let's run the Class A EP benchmark in the NPB benchmark suite. gem5 resources provides us with the `npb-ep-a` workload that allows us to run it with a single line
+Let's run the Class A EP benchmark in the NPB benchmark suite. gem5 resources provides us with the `npb-ep-a` workload that allows us to run it with a single line:

 ```python
 board.set_workload(obtain_resource("npb-ep-a"))